Lepidozamia hopei: Taxonomy

 This plant was first described in 1865, as Catakidozamia hopei, by Scottish-Australian botanist Walter Hill who published the description in The Gardeners' chronicle and agricultural gazette.
 It was later transferred to the genus Lepidozamia by German botanist Eduard August von Regel, who published the new name in 1876.

 Distribution and habitat

 Lepidozamia hopei is found in a small part of northeast Queensland, from the area around the Bloomfield River in the north, to the lowlands just south of Tully.
 It inhabits rainforest and neighbouring forests at altitudes from near sea level to about 600 m.

 Conservation

 This species has been assessed to be of least concern by the International Union for Conservation of Nature (IUCN) and as 'Special Least Concern' (SL) by the Queensland Government under its Nature Conservation Act.
 The status SL is unique to Queensland, and lies between 'Least Concern' and 'Near Threatened'.

 Ecology

-The seeds are eaten by cassowaries and the sarcotesta that covers them are eaten by native rodents.
+The seeds are eaten by cassowaries, and the fleshy seed coat is eaten by native rodents.